Florence Matomela: Political career

 Due to her involvement in the campaign, she spent six weeks in prison on a charge for civil disobedience.
 She was later tried again with leaders of the Cape and given a nine-month suspended sentence.
 Matomela was the provincial organiser of the African National Congress Women's League (ANCWL) and vice-president of the Federation of South African Women (FEDSAW) in the mid 1950s.

 When Florence Matomela was the president of the Eastern Cape branch of the ANCWL, she met with Frances Baard, who was a leader in the Food and Canning Workers Union (FCWU), and Ray Alexander, who was the general secretary of the FCWU in Port Elizabeth.
 Together they called a meeting to discuss the possibilities of creating a national women's organisation.
 There is no formal record of the meeting, however Ray Alexander said that about 40 women attended.
 FEDSAW was launched on the 17 April 1954.
 She helped organise the 1956 Women's March to the Union Buildings.

 She was one of the 156 charged for the Treason trial however, her charges were later dropped.

 She was prohibited from being in Port Elizabeth in 1962.

 She was given a five-year sentence for furthering the aims of the banned ANC.
 Due to poor health provision in prison her health deteriorated, she was sometimes deprived of her insulin injections as a person suffering from diabetes.
-She was released from prison in 1968 to news that her husband had passed away three years prior without her notification.
+She was released from prison in 1968 to news that her husband had died three years prior without her notification.
 Matomela was banned yet again and died under the banning orders in 1969 at the age of 59.